textpattern/textpattern.github.io/administration/preferences-panel.md

 </table>
 #### DST enabled? {#dst_enabled}

-The “Daylight Savings” control is a pair of radio buttons for “Yes” and “No” which allow you to adjust the UTC time established in the previous section for daylight savings.
+The "Daylight Savings" control is a pair of radio buttons for "Yes" and "No" which allow you to adjust the UTC time established in the previous section for daylight savings.
 Unfortunately, Textpattern will not do this for you automatically based on your time zone settings, you need to remember to do it yourself.
 If your region of the world follows a